Get 1 Free Stock Worth Up To $200 From Robinhood!

 Investors can buy shares in a REIT, which allows them to invest in real estate without having to buy properties themselves.

-REITs typically generate income through rent collected from tenants, and they're required by law to distribute a significant portion of their earnings to shareholders as dividends.
+REITs typically generate income through rent collected from tenants, and they're required by law to distribute at least 90% of their taxable income to shareholders as dividends.

 In simple terms, think of REITs as a way for people to invest in real estate without having to buy or manage properties directly, while still earning dividends from the rents collected by the REIT.